marihachi/mist/README.md

 # mist
-A misskey client of one file.
+A Misskey client app of one file.

-The mist allows access to the Misskey server with only one HTML file in the local environment.
+The mist allows access to a Misskey server with only one HTML file in your machine.
+If necessary, it can be delivered by a web server.

 ![capture](https://raw.githubusercontent.com/marihachi/mist/0b4f4ed0129bf4d2d5e627a1433b7b5fe4de212f/capture.png)